shiningrain/DREAM/README.md

 ## TL;DR

-An automatic debugging and repairing system for AutoML systems.
+A model search method guided by internal training feedback that aims to conduct an effective search and improve the search performance.
-It monitors the process of AutoML to collect detailed feedback and automatically repairs bugs by expanding search space and leveraging a feedback-driven search strategy.
+It collects the detailed feedback from the model training process and selects the search actions on the expanding search space based on the feedback and the pre-built conditional probability distribution of search actions.
-It focuses on the performance and ineffective search bugs.

-Due to space limitations, we provide an **Extented Report of DREAM** in [this file](./Extented_Report.pdf) to describe the details of the experiments in the Design section.

 *Our system is still a prototype, and we will continue to optimize and improve this system.*